Imteyazking2/AuraXBot/README.md

 Get help regarding setting up

-your Hêllẞø† in our official
+your Äµråxßð† in our official

 support Group and get updates